May Allison: Life and career

 Allison was secretly married to Col. William Stephenson in Santa Ana, California, in December 1919, but the marriage was annulled in February 1920.
 On Thanksgiving day in 1920, Allison married writer and actor Robert Ellis.
 Allison filed for divorce from Ellis in December 1923, citing cruelty as the reason.
 Her filing explained the couple had married on November 25, 1920 in Greenwich, Connecticut and were separated about November 5, 1923.
-Allison then married Photoplay magazine editor James R. Quirk, a union that lasted until his death in 1932.
+On November 15, 1926, witnessed by Ivan and Adela Rogers St. Johns, she married Photoplay magazine editor James R. Quirk, a union that lasted until his death in 1932.

-Allison's last marriage, to Cleveland industrialist Carl Norton Osborne, lasted over 40 years until his death in 1982.
-In her later years, she spent much of her time at her vacation home in Tucker's Town, Bermuda, and was a patron of the Cleveland Orchestra.
+Allison's last marriage, to Cleveland industrialist Carl Norton Osborne, took place on March 2, 1934 and lasted until his death in 1982.
+In her later years, Allison spent much of her time at her vacation home in Tucker's Town, Bermuda, and was a patron of the Cleveland Orchestra.

 Death

-Allison died of respiratory failure in Bratenahl, Ohio, in 1989 at the age of 98, and was buried at the Gates Mills South Cemetery in Gates Mills, Ohio.
+Allison died of respiratory failure in Bratenahl, Ohio, in 1989 at the age of 98, survived by a stepdaughter and four stepgrandchildren.
+She was buried at the Gates Mills South Cemetery in Gates Mills, Ohio.